 by Ryan Smith

-“If something goes south on you [while hiking in winter]; say you get hurt,” he notes.
+“If something goes south on you [while one winter hikes]; say you get hurt,” he notes.
 “It’s a whole different ballgame than if that injury happened on a warm summer day.”

 Smith, who has hiked New Hampshire’s 48 4,000 footers in winter, among many other accolades, advises new hikers to research a trip “inside and out” before they ever step foot on the trail.
 “It’s best to start with an easier hike, maybe one you’ve already done in the summer,” he notes.
 “If you can, and I know it’s hard with COVID, find an experienced person to hike with.”
 He says hikers should invest in the proper gear and take the time to learn how to use it before their trip.